catalindumitrache/gft/README.md

 * Dockerization for easier deployment
 * SonarLint with rules for developing cleaner code
 * Implement monitoring tools such as Actuator
+* Addition of Swagger service for endpoint validation